 Because SFHSA and OEWD share common service providers, the two organizations are also exploring collaborative contracting and ways to better leverage each other's funding.
-For San Francisco County, the 50% federal reimbursement from CalFresh Employment and Training cover the following activities: workfare, job search, job search training, work experience, education, job club, vocational training, and on the job training.
+For San Francisco County, the 50% federal reimbursement from CalFresh Employment and Training covers the following activities: workfare, job search, job search training, work experience, education, job club, vocational training, and on-the-job training.
 Presently, SFHSA providers are able to partially access the federal reimbursement with SFHSA using a hybrid structure.
 SFHSA identifies a goal number of CalFresh clients served by each provider to draw down federal funding.
-Through monthly program and fund analysis, if the provider is unable to make the goal, SFHSA provides the difference via City funding sources2.
+Through monthly program and fund analysis, if the provider is unable to make the goal, SFHSA guarantees the difference via City funding sources.

-SFHSA and OEWD have committed to develop a funding structure to maximize federal draw-downs for providers of both agencies.
+SFHSA and OEWD have committed to develop a funding structure to maximize federal drawdowns for providers of both agencies.
 The agencies are exploring whether this hybrid funding structure would be feasible with monthly client data and eligible activities matching from OEWD contractors to SFHSA databases.
-They are also exploring implementing direct CalFRESH referrals from SFHSA to OEWD providers to increase system-wide reimbursements, and tracking this system calibration through a pilot program of job readiness and job training clients.
+They are also exploring implementing direct CalFRESH referrals from SFHSA to OEWD providers to increase system-wide reimbursements, and tracking this system calibration through a pilot program of job readiness and training clients.

 Moving forward, OEWD and SFHSA will continue to work closely together to serve the residents of San Francisco, including recipients of CalFRESH benefits.
 The framework of this partnership is already delineated in their MOU.
-In addition, SFHSA has provided a partnership letter in response to this local plan modification (see Attachment B).
+In addition, SFHSA has provided a partnership letter as a supplement for the Local Plan Modification (see Attachment B).